Emurgo/yoroi-frontend/docs/specs/code/URI_SCHEME.md

   Note: the prefix `ext+` is recommended for extensions, but not mandatory.

-2. This method only seem to work using a relative `uriTemplate` as shown above.
+2. This method only seems to work using a relative `uriTemplate` as shown above.
 Using an absolute URL throws a security error (requires HTTPS).

 3. It does not impose the same-domain security policy.
 This means the protocol is simply pre-registered "from factory" and should be effectively activated after the first time the user clicks on a URI and gives the corresponding permissions.

 4. This option is currently **only supported by Firefox** (see [(2, section Browser compatibility)][2])

-### Suggested Implementation
+## Suggested Implementation

 1. As explained above, we will need to implement two different methods to register the protocol.
 The following approaches can be considered:

     - A) Chrome
       * Register protocol during first-boot.
       * We add an explanation of this feature and what the prompt will look like.
 Once the user presses a “understood button”, we register the protocol causing the browser prompt to appear.
     - B) Firefox
       * The protocol is pre-registered in the `manifest.json`.
         Users should simply grant (or deny) permission once clicking on a URI for the first time.

 2. Since the extension ID is uniquely determined by the private key we use to upload our app to the Chrome store, we can safely assume it will not change and therefore we should just hard-code it.
 Alternatively, we may just use a relative
 URL (eg. `main_window.html#/path/to/page`).
-The advantage of the latter approach is that it is

 3. The URI (which replaces the placeholder `%s`) should be passed as an argument to a special page in the Yoroi app and not the send page (see Future Proof section for more detail)

-### Note
+## Note

 Since the user can choose “block” or remove the handler at any time from his browser settings, we cannot enforce this feature.

 ## Registering the Protocol in Mobile Apps

-Once again, handling custom protocols works differently for Android and iOS, though the idea is basically the same.
+Once again, handling custom protocols works differently for Android and iOS, though the idea is basically the same and is based in Mobile Deep Linking.

+In mobile, custom protocols are registered "from factory" in the app's code.
+An advantage with respect to browsers is that there is no requirement for a `web+` prefix.

 ### Android

-- Include the URI definition inside the `AndroidManifest.xml` file as an `intent-filter` (see [(3)](3)).
+The URI definition must be included inside the `AndroidManifest.xml` file as an `intent-filter` (see [(3)](3)).
 Here's a minimum working example (assuming we keep `web+cardano` as the protocol handle):
 ```HTML
         <intent-filter>
           <action android:name="android.intent.action.VIEW" />